List of pitch and putt national associations: United Kingdom

 Pitch and putt in the UK is managed by the British Pitch and Putt Association (BPPA).

-"British Pitch and Putt Association" was in 1999 one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where Great Britain reached the second place in 1999.
+"British Pitch and Putt Association" was in 1999 one of the founders of the European Pitch and Putt Association, the governing body that develops the pitch and putt in Europe and stages a biennial European Team Championship, where Great Britain reached second place in 1999.

 In 2006 the "British Pitch and Putt Association" participated in the creation of the Federation of International Pitch and Putt Associations (FIPPA), that stages a biennial World Cup Team Championship.
 Their best performance in the World Cup was in 2008 with a 4th place.
 In their six participations in the European Championships have reached a 2nd place in 1999 and a 3rd place in 2007.